clarklindev/react-swagfinger-components-classbased/README.md

 - Add a new contact
 - Edit or remove a contact
 - View the contents of a phone book & contact

-### Pick at least one of the following features to implement:

-- Search contacts
-- Persist your contacts client side on a page refresh
-- Add the ability to manage multiple phone books

-### Notes

-- Please try to structure your directories and files in a way that you would structure a production ready project
-- Feel free to use a publicly available template project as a starting point (e.g. create-react-app)

 ---